Jacketed Hollow Point Ammo: JHP Bullets Explained

 Jacketed Hollow Point Advantages

 The most noticeable advantage any hollow point has over a normal bullet is its stopping power.
 When you hit a living target with a HP bullet, it’s going to cause significant damage.
 This usually guarantees the animal will drop immediately or not get very far.
 Hollow points are considered a more “humane” ammo type for hunters.
 These same properties carry over for home defense use.

 Jacketed Hollow Point Disadvantages

 The only real disadvantage a JHP bullet may have is expansion issues with thick clothing.
 This isn’t experienced much, and it's unlikely for typical home defense ammunition.
 Some reloaders have experienced this by not loading the round properly or when using experimental mixtures.
 For factory ammo, specific-use ammo lines or properly reloaded ammo, you shouldn’t have any problems.

-Jacketed hollow points are very popular because they perform very well in most capacities where a hollow point is desired without the lead nose.
+JHP ammunition is very popular because it performs very well in most capacities where a hollow point is desired without the lead nose.